gchq/stroom/ROADMAP.md

 Replace the GWT UI with a React-based implementation.

 # v10+

-## Elastic search integration
-Elastic search can be used for indexing data.
-Data can be sent to an elastic index via a pipeline element and an elastic index can be queried from a Stroom dashboard.

 ## Authorisation enhancements
 The Stroom authorisation system is split out into a separate service and provides integration with external authorisation mechanisms.